sunnyyunguan/YoutubeAPI_Python_Video_Analysis/README.md

 This project makes use of Youtube API to fetch video information from Youtube channels.
+Data analysis and plots notebook is also added for fun.

 Notebook Version 1
 -- function get_video_details (input: video_id, output: view_count, like_count, dislike_count, comment_count)